Kurento/kurento/source/Architecture.rst

    application.

-Details and examples on how to use these APIs can be found at the corresponding Stream Oriented GE Developer's Guides.
+Details and examples on how to use these APIs can be found at the corresponding Kurento :ref:`devguide`.
 From an architectural perspective, the only relevant aspect is that application developers can use any of these APIs for creating their multimedia enabled applications.
 This opens a wide spectrum of potential usage